-Here's a lower-chest finishing move I learned from a trainer named Tucano in Rio de Janeiro many years ago.
-I swear the guys down there don't know physical limits, and it shows.
+Here's a pec finishing move I learned in Rio de Janeiro many years ago from a trainer named Tucano.
+I swear the guys down there don't know physical limits—and it shows.

 Do unweighted parallel-bar dips to finish your chest workout.
 Start at the top, arms extended, but not locked out.
-Take a full 10 seconds to lower yourself, counting slowly.
+Torch your pecs—and your arms—by taking a full 10 seconds to lower yourself, counting slowly.
 Instead of pressing back up, place your foot on the apparatus and "walk" your way back to full arm extension, pushing off the footplate to raise yourself.
 Immediately do another 10-second negative and again walk back up to the top.

-Controlling the speed of the descent gets increasingly more difficult; your set ends once you can no longer make 10.
+Controlling the speed of the descent gets increasingly more difficult; your set ends once you can no longer do 10 reps.
 By then, you'll have achieved the lower-pec pump of your life.